JYTCV/EDR-TransUnet/README.md

 # EDR-TransUnet
 This is a network for Martian rock segmentation.

-1.Prepare pre-trained ViT models
+1. Prepare pre-trained ViT models

 Get models and training parameters.

-2.Prepare data
+2. Prepare data

 Please experiment with the data in the dataset, using ZhurongRock as an example.

-3.Environment
+3. Environment

 Please prepare an environment with python=3.7(conda create -n envir python=3.7.12), and then use the command "pip install -r requirements.txt" for the dependencies.

-4.Train/Test
+4. Train/Test

 Run the train script on ZhurongRock dataset.